fde-capu/navi/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell explain     Explain - Understand your shell commands help        Help about any command
+  completion  Generate the autocompletion script for the specified shell help        Help about any command

 Flags:
   -h, --help   help for navi

-Use "navi [command] --help" for more information about a command.
 ```

-## Commands

-### 1. navi
-The `navi` command takes a string as an argument and generates a shell command based on that string.

 Example: